u-Bocu/Z12-rdp/README.md

 # Z12-rdp
-My future programming language (and it's interpreter).
+My future programming language (and its interpreter).